Plopaplopa/AcrossTheObelisk_MoreTranslations/README.md

 # Across The Obelisk - MoreTranslations Mod
+// JUST A FORK WHILE I AM TRANSLATING THE GAME IN FRENCH //

 With this mod you can easily create custom translations for the game without having to edit the game files.